NZAlona/CampervanRental/README.md

 # Tech stack:

-The combination of React.js, Redux, JavaScript, Material-UI, Axios, Formik, React Icons, and MockAPI ensures that the CampervanRental application is both powerful and user-friendly.
+The combination of React.js, Redux, JavaScript, Material-UI, Axios, Formik, React Icons and MockAPI ensures that the CampervanRental application is both powerful and user-friendly.

+# To start working with the CampervanRental App:

+1. Clone the Repository: Open your terminal and run the following command to clone the repository to your local machine: git clone https://github.com/NZAlona/CampervanRental.git

+2. Install Dependencies: Navigate to the project directory and install all required dependencies using npm: cd CampervanRental npm install

+3. Run the Application: Start the development server by running: npm run dev The application should now be running locally.
+Open your web browser and go to http://localhost:3000 (or the port specified in your configuration) to view the app.